SeanTolstoyevski/paket/README.md

 AES CFB.
 If enough people write to add new algorithms, we will add new algorithms to the extent that golang supports it.

+## 👩‍🏭👨‍🏭 What does it do?

+Imagine you are producing a game.
+You will probably have carefully designed animations and sound effects.
+You do not want users to receive this data.
+If we think for this scenario; The package encrypts the files in the specified folder using AES with a key you specify.
+And it combines all encrypted files into a single file.
+Calculates the hash of the encrypted and unencrypted version of the file.
+Saves to a table.
+This is a little shield for people trying to deceive you.
+Then, you can easily retrieve the decoded or encrypted version of your file from the encrypted file.
+Normally you should create a system to securely encrypt and decrypt your files.
+This is a ready system 😎 .

-## Installation:
+## 🏎 Installation

 This module consists of two parts:
-1. CMD tool - command-line tool for encrypting and packaging files.
+1. CMD tool – command-line tool for encrypting and packaging files.
-2. "pengine" (paket engine) - subfolder that provides low-level APIs (reading encrypted datas, verifications etc...).
+2. "pengine" (paket engine) – subfolder that provides low-level APIs (reading encrypted datas, verifications etc...).

 To use Paket, you need to create a package file with the cmd tool.

 You can install it like a normal golang module:
 `go get -u github.com/SeanTolstoyevski/paket`

-### Usage
+## Usage of CMD Tool

-Let's run the `-help` command of the Paket to see if it has been installed successfully.
+Let's run the `-help` command of the Paket to see if it has been installed successfully:
-to read the help text:

 ```cmd
 cmd>paket -help